utsavanand2/docs/docs/tools/inlets-operator.md

  --region $REGION \ # Used with cloud providers that require a region.
  --zone $ZONE \ # Used with cloud providers that require zone (e.g. gce).
  --token-file $HOME/Downloads/key.json \ # Token file/Service Account Key file with the access to the cloud provider.
- --license $LICESNE # inlets-pro license file.
-(Omit if using inlets OSS)
+ --license $LICESNE # inlets-pro license file. (required)
  ```

+ You can get a free trial, or a personal or business license on the [inlets webpage](https://inlets.dev/)

 ## Install using helm